 - Subacromial bursitis

 A painful condition resulting from inflammation of a synovial cavity in the shoulder.

 - Rheumatoid arthritis

-There is clinical evidence that intravenous administration of adipose-derived mesenchymal stem cells in refractory rheumatoid arthritis has some benefit (Jose M Álvaro-Gracia, et al, 2016).
+There is clinical evidence that intravenous administration of adipose-derived mesenchymal natural biologics in refractory rheumatoid arthritis has some benefit (Jose M Álvaro-Gracia, et al, 2016).